 Dehydration occurs when the loss of body fluids, usually through sweating, exceeds the amount taken in.
 If you don’t counteract this by drinking water, you risk becoming dehydrated.
 The following signs are a tipoff that your fluid intake is insufficient:

 - Dry mouth

 - The “umbles” (stumbling, mumbling, grumbling and fumbling)

 - Dark or brightly colored urine with less volume.
 (Note that certain foods and drinks, like those containing B12 vitamins, can cause urine to be bright yellow, so urine color isn’t as reliable as other symptoms.)

 The remedy for dehydration is simple: Drink water.
 Drink the moment you feel thirsty.
 Try to take frequent sips of water rather than chugging large amounts after your thirst grows intense.

 The flip side to dehydration is overhydration, or hyponatremia.
 This is a fairly rare condition that mainly affects endurance athletes such as marathon runners, ultrarunners and triathletes.

 In hyponatremia, sodium levels in the blood become so diluted that cell function becomes impaired.
 In very extreme cases, hyponatremia may cause coma and even death.

 The symptoms of hyponatremia are similar to dehydration: fatigue, headache and nausea, causing some athletes to mistakenly drink more water and exacerbate the issue.

-Preventing overhydration: The key to preventing overhydration is to monitor how much you drink.
+Preventing overhydration: Drinking compulsively to prevent dehydration can instead lead to hyponatremia.
+The key to preventing overhydration is to monitor how much you drink.